As an avid fan of four-wheelers, I'd like to share my knowledge on dirt bikes and ATVs.

 What Is a Dirt Bike?

 Dirt bikes serve a vital purpose in the field of motorcycles.
 They are an ideal way for children and adults alike to get involved in riding at a reasonably low cost.
 These bikes are not street-legal and are intended for off-road use only.
-A 50cc dirt bike is an ideal size for kids and available with either electric or gas-powered engines.
+A 50cc dirt bike is an ideal size for kids, and they're available with either electric or gas-powered engines.

 How Fast Does a 50cc Dirt Bike Go?